cityofaustin/vision-zero/toolbox/load_agol_layer/README.md

 # ArcGIS Online Layer Helper

 This tool is used to load an ArcGIS Online (AGOL) layer into the Vision Zero database.
-It supports inserting, upserting, or replacing features in a database table with data sourced directly from AGOL.
+It completely replaces all rows in the target database table with data downloaded from AGOL.

 ## Quick start